Lois Reeves

-Biography

-Music career
+Career

 The daughter of Elijah Joshua Reeves and Ruby Lee Gilmore, Lois was part of a family of 11 children.
 Before her older sister, Martha, was a year old, the family moved from Eufaula, Alabama to Detroit.
 Both Elijah and Ruby enjoyed singing and playing the guitar, passing their love of music on to their children.
 Elijah's father, Reverend Elijah Reeves, was a minister at Detroit's Metropolitan Church; the family was very active in the church and in its choir.